Stewartsl17/School_District_Analysis/README.md

 * Table: School Summary
 ![](https://github.com/Stewartsl17/School_District_Analysis/blob/master/Resources/School%20Summary.png)

-However, the largest changes for Thomas High School come in the form of overall school perfomance.
-In the school summary above, we can see that the overall passing percentages for Thomas High School have plummetted.
+However, the largest changes for Thomas High School come in the form of overall school performance.
+In the school summary above, we can see that the overall passing percentages for Thomas High School have plummeted.

 * % Passing Math: 93% --> 67%
 * % Passing Reading: 97% --> 70%
 * % Overall Passing: 91% --> 65%

 Moreover, these changes in the passing percentages for Thomas High School has shifted them from being a top 5 school (was number 2) to be the eighth ranked school in our dataset.
-The new top 5 perfoming school can be seen in the image below.
+The new top 5 performing school can be seen in the image below.

 * Table: Top 5 Schools Summary
 ![](https://github.com/Stewartsl17/School_District_Analysis/blob/master/Resources/Top%205%20Schools.png)